 The Terms & Conditions are there to ensure that everyone has a safe and enjoyable time at this event.
 Failure to comply with any of the Terms & Conditions may result in your removal from a venue and/or the event entirely without any refund and could result in a ban from future events.

 Can I bring my non-dancing partner?

 A: Yes!
 Non-dance partners are welcome but they will require a ticket, which are the same for dancers and non-dancers.
 This is due to venue capacity restrictions and health and safety.
-There will be non-dance events taking place during the day on Saturday and live music to watch at the Friday Welcome Dance, Saturday RSX Ball and Late Night Blues Jam.
+There will be a couple of non-dance events taking place during the day on Saturday and live music to enjoy at the Friday Welcome Dance, Saturday RSX Ball and Late Night Blues Jam.